No products in the basket.

 What kind of backpack you need will largely depend on the trip you’re planning.
 If you’re planning on driving to the camping site and pitching your tent there you’ll only need a daypack for your activities during the day.
 If you’re planning on camping as part of a multi-day hike then you’ll need something a little larger.
 There are two key factors when choosing – comfort and capacity.
 You’ll need something that will carry everything you need while not straining your back in the process.
 Assess the durability of bag’s material and the quality of its back straps to ensure you won’t be let down.

-Unfortunately, the opportunities to sleep under the stars in Ireland are few and far between.
-As such you’re likely to need a sleeping bag.
 Sleeping bags are often measured by how many seasons they are suitable for.
-Keep in mind wheat season you will be camping when browsing.
+Keep in mind what season you will be camping when browsing.
 If you’re only going away during the summer then a two-season sleeping bag will suffice.
 If you’re planning on pitching your tent in more hostile conditions, consider investing in a three or four-season sleeping bag.
 If you’re planning to go hiking while camping, then be sure to check how large and heavy the sleeping bag is.
 Down offers great insulation at a low weight and size, but is more expensive as a result.